-- a completed application for graduate study Online application: http://wcsu.edu/graduate/application.asp - an official transcript from each college or university previously attended, including all undergraduate and graduate courses, grades, and degrees - two letters of recommendation, preferably from employers or former professors - a current resume or curriculum vita - a meeting with the program coordinator - Recommended is a statement why the applicant desires to pursue an M.B.A. at WCSU. - The Test of English as a Foreign Language (TOEFL) may be required for non-native English speakers with limited exposure to English. - an official copy of the Graduate Management Admissions Test (GMAT) or the Graduate Record Examination (GRE) test scores.
+- a completed application for graduate study Online application: http://wcsu.edu/graduate/application.asp - an official transcript from each college or university previously attended, including all undergraduate and graduate courses, grades, and degrees - two letters of recommendation, preferably from employers or former professors - a current resume or curriculum vita - a meeting with the program coordinator after submitting all application documents - Recommended is a statement why the applicant desires to pursue an M.B.A. at WCSU. - The Test of English as a Foreign Language (TOEFL) may be required for non-native English speakers with limited exposure to English. - for applicants with an undergraduate GPA below 2.75 an official copy of the Graduate Management Admissions Test (GMAT) or the Graduate Record Examination (GRE) test scores.
 GMAT/GRE scores must be from no more than five years prior to the date of enrollment.